VerisimilitudeX/DNAnalyzer/README.md

 ### DNA

-In a nutshell, DNA is found in every cell of your body and contains the instructions for building over 200 different types of cells.
-DNA is similar to a programming language, but only for living organisms.
-We can crack the code to reading and interpreting it by using Artificial Intelligence and Machine Learning, which can have life-saving benefits as well as key insights.
+DNA, present in every cell of the body, holds the blueprint for creating over 200 distinct cell types.
+Like a programming language, it is exclusive to living organisms.
+With the aid of Artificial Intelligence and Machine Learning, we can decode and comprehend DNA, leading to potentially life-saving discoveries and valuable insights.

 ### Databases

-Having a database of DNA is the best way to interpret the DNA, and when combined with machine learning, the ML model can make accurate predictions on DNA it has never seen before.
-This is how current DNA tests function.
+A DNA database is crucial for interpreting DNA sequences.
+By leveraging machine learning, predictions can be made on previously unseen DNA sequences.
+This is the foundation on which current DNA analysis programs operate.

 ## Getting Started